Altamont Corridor Express: Service expansion

 The original service used two trainsets, each with four bilevel coach cars, for a total seated capacity of 1,120 passengers in each direction daily.
 In September 1999, less than a year after opening, the service reached 1,000 daily riders per direction, near full capacity.

-With that success, the agency wanted to add additional runs.
-To enable more trains on the line, ACE funded $3 million in track improvements, but the limited amount of equipment only allowed ACE to add a morning "short turn" run between San Jose and Pleasanton.
+To enable more trains on the line, ACE funded $3 million in track improvements, but the limited amount of equipment allowed ACE to add only a morning "short turn" run between San Jose and Pleasanton.
 This "turn-back train" started service on February 21, 2000, and gave Pleasanton and Fremont a third inbound train to alleviate the crowding on the two earlier trains.
 Even with the added capacity, by early 2001 ACE was regularly carrying more than 700 daily standees.

-ACE purchased additional equipment, allowing the "turn-back train" to operate to Lathrop/Manteca station, nearly the full length of the route, beginning on March 5, 2001; trains also began stopping at Santa Clara station.
+ACE purchased additional equipment, allowing the "turn-back train" to operate to Lathrop/Manteca station – nearly the full length of the route – beginning on March 5, 2001.
+Trains also began stopping at Santa Clara station.
 Although the third train added 560 seats in each direction, it brought an immediate increase of 380 daily riders.
 ACE then planned to add a fourth round trip later in the year, with fifth and sixth round trips by 2006.
-However, by late 2001, the deepening dot-com recession was severely hurting ridership, and expansion plans were put on hold.
+However, by late 2001, the deepening dot-com recession was hurting ridership, and expansion plans were put on hold.
 On June 30, 2003, the ACE JPA was dissolved in favor of a Cooperative Services Agreement between the three member agencies.

 On January 6, 2003, ACE introduced the Stockton Solution Shuttle, allowing Stockton passengers to use the ACE trip which terminated at Lathrop/Manteca.
-The trip was extended to Stockton on August 1, 2005.
+The rail trip was extended to Stockton on August 1, 2005.
 At that time, service to Santa Clara was suspended to allow for the construction of a second platform and pedestrian tunnel at the station.

 On August 28, 2006, ACE added a fourth round trip, which operated midday using one of the existing trainsets.
-On November 7, 2006, San Joaquin County voters approved a 20-year extension of Measure K. Suffering from reducing funding due to the Great Recession, ACE cut the lightly used midday trip on November 2, 2009.
+On November 7, 2006, San Joaquin County voters approved a 20-year extension of Measure K. Suffering from reduced funding due to the Great Recession, ACE cut the lightly used midday trip on November 2, 2009.
 On May 14, 2012, ACE restored service to Santa Clara station.
 On October 1, 2012, a fourth rush-hour round trip was added, running approximately one hour after existing trips.